 Yes.
 A pawnshop or secondhand merchant must maintain a physical copy of the pawn ticket or sales receipt for no less than 3 years.
 See section 13-32a-108(1).

 - Whether the transaction is a pawn or purchase

 - Date ticket must be redeemed (if item was pawned)

-- The seller’s name, residence address, date of birth, driver’s license number (or other valid form of federal or state issued ID)
+- The seller’s name, residence address, date of birth, driver’s license number (or other valid form of federal or state issued ID), and phone number.

 - Seller’s signature